 Everyone will experience tinnitus at some point in their lives.
 However, if the ringing in your ears continues for months on end, then you may have developed this condition.

 When should i see a doctor for tinnitus?

 People are most likely to experience high-pitched ringing noises after attending a loud concert or being around loud machinery, for example.
 This type of tinnitus tends to subside within a few hours and does not turn into a chronic problem.

 There are lots of ways you can manage your tinnitus to live a more comfortable life.
-Avoid loud noises or places, reduce your stress levels, establish a healthy diet and routine, and avoid alcohol, caffeine, and nicotine.
+Avoid loud noises or places, reduce your stress levels, establish a healthy diet and routine, and avoid alcohol, caffeine, salt and nicotine.
 All of these things may help reduce tinnitus symptoms.

 The doctors at The ENT & Allergy Centers of Texas can run tests in their hearing center to help you manage your tinnitus symptoms.
-Call 972-984-1050 to schedule a consultation at one of our locations in Mckinney, Plano, Allen, and the surrounding areas today.
+Call 972-984-1050 to schedule a consultation at one of our locations in McKinney, Plano, Allen, and the surrounding areas today.